snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/installation-and-set-up/android-tracker/index.md

   </TabItem>
 </Tabs>

-The tracker has a default configuration where some settings are enabled by default:

-- session tracking
-- screen tracking
-- platform contexts (mobile specific context fields)

-The URL path for your collector endpoint should include the protocol, "http" or "https".
-If not included in the URL, "https" connection will be used by default.

-You can override the default configuration with a fine grained configuration when you create the tracker:
+You can override the default configuration with a fine grained configuration when you create the tracker.
+See the [API docs](https://snowplow.github.io/snowplow-android-tracker/snowplow-android-tracker/com.snowplowanalytics.snowplow.configuration/index.html) for the `Configuration` classes to see all the options and defaults.

 <Tabs groupId="platform" queryString>
   <TabItem value="android" label="Android (Kotlin)">